martinjrrr/Linux.dots/README.md

 `spt`

-If the daemon gives you any issues like playing to streams at once type the following into the terminal to restart the daemon
+If the daemon gives you any issues like playing two streams at once type the following into the terminal to restart the daemon

 `killall spotifyd`